World Health Day

 Empower your patients to take care of their own health.
 You play a vital role in learning about their needs and teaching them what they can do to get and stay healthy.

 Policy Makers : Health is a political choice; make sure it is considered in all government policies.
 More investment in primary health care is needed to make universal health coverage a reality; you can make it happen.
 This year, commit to gathering better health data so we can target resources and make changes where they are needed most.

 Click here for How and Why World Health Day is Celebrated -

-World Health Day is celebrated worldwide by the government, non-government, NGOs including various health organizations at many places by organizing programmes relating to the public health issues and awareness.
-Participated organizations highlight their activities and supports through the media reports by means of press releases, news and etc. Health authorities from different country take part in the celebration with their pledges in order to support on the health issues worldwide.
+World Health Day is celebrated worldwide by the government, non-government, NGOs including various health organizations at many places by organizing programs relating to the public health issues and awareness.
+Participated organizations highlight their activities and support through the media reports by means of press releases, news and etc. Health authorities from different countries take part in the celebration with their pledges in order to support health issues worldwide.

 Some of the objectives of why it is being celebrated yearly are listed below:

 > To increase the public awareness of various causes and prevention of high blood pressure.

 > To provide detailed knowledge of getting prevented from various diseases and their complications.